 If you and your ex got a loan, you’re still responsible for paying back those funds.
 Matters change if your ex refinances the loan and removes your name from the record.
 In that instance, upon getting divorced, the debt would not follow you.

 Contact Our Myrtle Beach Divorce Team Today

 Going through a divorce without a trusted legal advocate can leave you feeling stressed.
-The attorneys at Morris Law Firm provide compassionate and aggressive legal counsel.
+The attorneys at Morris Law Accident Injury Lawyers provide compassionate and aggressive legal counsel.
 We understand how each case has unique challenges, and we personalize our legal approach to meet your needs.
 Our team will fight throughout the entirety of your case to help you reach the results you want.
 Reach out to a personal injury lawyer.